trailofbits/appjaillauncher-rs/README.md

 > cmake --build .
 </pre>

-After building the example challenge, you can use **appjaillauncher-rs** to serve the challenge via the following commands in the root of the repository:
+After building the example challenge, you can use **appjaillauncher-rs** to serve the challenge via the following command in the root of the repository:

 <pre>
 > .\target\debug\appjaillauncher-rs.exe run --key .\unittest_support\pub\key2.txt .\example\build\Debug\example_challenge.exe